o3de/o3de.org/content/docs/userguide/animation/character-editor/custom-events-parameters-creating-eventdata-types.md

   &ALYlong;. '
 title: Creating EventData Types
 ---
-# Creating EventData Types<a name="char-animation-editor-custom-events-parameters-creating-eventdata-types"></a>
+# Creating EventData Types {#char-animation-editor-custom-events-parameters-creating-eventdata-types}

 You can create `EventData` types in a separate gem or directly in a game project's code\.
 Each parameterized motion event can contain more than one `EventData` object\.
 This makes it possible for users to attach an arbitrary number of `EventData` objects to a single event\.